alsadiamir/p4Thesis2021/P4_delayLink/ONMTopo/README.md

 ```

 ### Calculating the OWD
-Run the following to calculate OWD, you will see RS1 and RS2 calculation, as well as RTT - you need to specify the file from which you want to calculate OWD (-f option, format specified above):
+Run the following to calculate OWD - you need to specify the file from which you want to calculate OWD (-f option, format specified above):
 ```shell
 ./calculate_OWD.py -f filename
 ```